onzag/itemize/docs/api/classes/testing.Test.md

 ▸ **skipLayer**(): `void`

 Skip all the tests that are
-on the same layer following
+on the same layer only

-this
+because .it and .step can be nested inside others, and they count as their own child layer

 #### Returns